waynehet/classz.github.io/_posts/2018-12-07-favourite_quotes.markdown

 | "You've got to be very careful if you don't know where you are going, because you might not get there."<br><br>"In theory there is no difference between theory and practice.
 But, in practice, there is."<br>[Yogi Berra](https://en.wikipedia.org/wiki/Yogi_Berra) | ![Yogi Berra]({{site.baseurl}}/assets/yogi_berra.png){:width="100px"} |
 | | |

-"Funny how we don't have time to make improvements, but we have plenty of time to perform work inefficiently and keep resolving the same problems over and over." - Edwards Deming
+"Funny how we don't have time to make improvements, but we have plenty of time to perform work inefficiently and keep resolving the same problems over and over."
+"In God we trust; all others bring data."
+"Without data, you're just another person with an opinion." - Edwards Deming

 "The Cave You Fear to Enter Holds the Treasure You Seek" - Joseph Campbell